 The antenna comes with just enough cable clamps to use two per end on the Phillystran support guys.
-Another amateur I know, that has previous experience with a M2 full size 40 meter beam, indicated that with two cable clamps, the Phillystran support for those elements had slipped.
-To prevent that, I added a third clamp to each end of the Phillystran.
+Another amateur I know that has previous experience with a M2 full size 40 meter beam, indicated that with two cable clamps, the Phillystran support for those elements had slipped.
+To prevent that from happening, I added a third clamp to each end of the Phillystran support guys.

 I own a tilt-over, crank up tower.
-To install the antenna, I planned to install the center section of the antenna.
+To install the antenna from the ground, I planned to install the center section of the antenna.
 Add the front boom section, director, and support.
 Rotate the antenna 180 degrees.
 Then install the rear boom section, reflector and support.
-During assembly, things went as planned, until I attempted to crank the tower back over to install the rear boom section, after I had rotated the antenna.
+During assembly, things went as planned, until I attempted to crank the tower back over to install the rear boom section after I had rotated the antenna.

 Tuning and On the Air: The advantage to the M2 dual driven linear loaded design, is the increased usable bandwidth and near full size antenna performance in a smaller size footprint.
 Using the "Full Band" settings provided in the manual, the antenna covers the entire 40 meter band with an SWR below the advertised max SWR of 2:1.
 This has been confirmed on my installation.
-The measured SWR is 1.5 on the lower band edge at 7.000, 1.2 at the upper band edge of 7.300, and exhibits a nice smooth curve bottoming out around 1.1 on 7.180.
-No additional adjustments were necessary, but now it is necessary to retune a six meter beam that is four feet above this one (now resonance is 49.850), so there is some minor interaction to that antenna.
+The measured SWR is 1.7 on the lower band edge at 7.000, 1.2 at the upper band edge of 7.300, and exhibits a nice smooth curve bottoming out around 1.1 on 7.180.
+No additional adjustments were necessary, but it was necessary to retune a six meter beam that is mounted four feet above this one (now resonance is 49.850), so there is some minor interaction to that antenna.
+Based on other's experience, the center antenna always suffers the most on a single mast multi-antenna installation.

 At this time, I don’t have my rotator control lines installed, so the antenna is fixed at 45 degrees East of North towards Europe.
 So far, the gain seem so be on par as advertised.
 I’ve worked a few stations and have received “Big Signal” reports from stations on the other end, when I am just running 200 watts, at 1.5 KW, I've been told, I am the loudest station heard!